zsparal/api-documentation/source/reference/reseller-api/endpoints/get-login-link.rst

        .. type:: string
           :required: true

-     - The username of the account you would like to disconnect.
+     - The username of the account you would like to generate a login link for.

    * - ``password``

        .. type:: string
           :required: true

-     - The password of the account you would like to disconnect.
+     - The password of the account you would like to generate a login link for.

    * - ``partner_id_customer``

        .. type:: string
           :required: false

-     - 	The partner ID of the account you would like to disconnect.
+     - 	The partner ID of the account you would like to generate a login link for.
 It can be used instead of the parameters username and password.

    * - ``redirect_URL``